Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NyB4nwLLAq8.md

 ### Transcript

-> do you have data on how many players straight up don't care about efficiency i don't think we have that data
+> do you have data on how many players straight up don't care about efficiency I don't think we have that data